SkylineCommunications/dataminer-docs/dataminer-overview/Support Services/Support_services_agreement.md

 - "**Corrective Action**" means a solution, work around or action plan that provides resolution of the User's Issue.
 - "**Corrective time**" means that part of the processing time when the Issue is being handled by Skyline in order to provide a Corrective Action to User.
 - "**DataMiner**" means Skyline's monitoring and orchestration software platform commercialized under the trademark DataMiner.
-- "**DataMiner Cloud Platform**" means Skyline's collaboration platform located at <https://dataminer.services/>.
+- "**dataminer.services**" means Skyline's collaboration platform located at <https://dataminer.services/>.
 - "**Failure**" means the situation where the Response time in [Schedule 1](#schedule-1-support-plan) is not met.
 - "**Issue**" has the meaning given to it in its corresponding priority level in [Schedule 1](#schedule-1-support-plan).
 - "**Party**" means Skyline or the User.